 No, no!
-Charter schools are really small experimental schools with crazy classes in things like underwater basket weaving.
+They are really small experimental schools with crazy classes in things like underwater basket weaving.

-Nah — charter schools are totally cutting-edge — they’re all about implementing the very highest academic standards.
+Nah — they’re totally cutting-edge — they’re all about implementing the very highest academic standards.

 That sounds like a euphemism for teaching to the test!

-I heard charter schools are corrupt — they’re just a way for corporations to make money off the government.
+I heard they’re corrupt — they’re just a way for corporations to make money off the government.

 That’s not true!
 The charter schools I’ve heard about are amazing, but they’re impossible to get into.

-Overhearing a conversation about charters schools can be like the story of the blind men and the elephant — opinions can vary so widely that they seem to be describing different realities.
+Overhearing a conversation about these often misunderstood schools can be like the story of the blind men and the elephant — opinions can vary so widely that they seem to be describing different realities.

 The truth about charter schools

 So, what’s the truth?
-Charter schools aren’t one thing: they range from the smallest classroom — your child alone at your home computer — to multi-campus, nationwide organizations with dozens of schools.
+They are not one thing: they range from the smallest classroom — your child alone at your home computer — to multi-campus, nationwide organizations with dozens of schools.
 They include very strict schooling models with young scholars in uniforms sitting in rows to progressive places where barefoot kids learn academic subjects primarily through art projects, and everything in between.

-What do charter schools all have in common?
+What do these schools all have in common?
 They are independent entities that have received a charter, which is a set of self-written rules (and promises) about how the school will be structured and run.
 Essentially, they are able to organize a school that’s outside the control of the local school district but still funded by local, state, and federal tax money.
-This allows charter schools to create free public schools that don’t have to follow the same regulations as district schools.
+This allows charter schools not to follow the same regulations as district schools.
 Sometimes this results in a very high-performing school, sometimes not.
 This approach to education tends to produce a more diverse range of schools than might traditionally be found within school districts.